Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 int main(int argc, char *argv[])
 {
-    // Create proxy object for the concatenator object on the server side const char* destinationName = "org.sdbuscpp.concatenator";
+    // Create proxy object for the concatenator object on the server side.
+Since we don't pass
+    // the D-Bus connection object to the proxy constructor, the proxy will internally create
+    // its own connection to the system bus. const char* destinationName = "org.sdbuscpp.concatenator";
     const char* objectPath = "/org/sdbuscpp/concatenator";
     auto concatenatorProxy = sdbus::createObjectProxy(destinationName, objectPath);